GVishu24/BridgeLabz_2115001138/README.md

 10-2-2025 - Submitted assignment solution of Encapsulation.

 Learnings- Learned about the concept of Encapsulation, Abstraction, method hiding, abstract classes and abstract methods, Interface.

+11-02-2025 - Learned about concept of singly linked list, doubly linked list and circular linked list.
+And performed basic operations on them.

+12-02-2025 - Uploaded LinkedList Assignment solitions.

+Learnings- Implemented opertaions of LinkedList and performed it in the assignment questions.